Spherical functions on spherical varieties: Intertwining operators

 \subsection{Overview}

-The goal of this paper is to compute eigenfunctions of the Hecke algebra on $C^\infty(X)$ or, more generally, on $C^\infty(X,\mathcal L_\Psi)$, when $L_\Psi$ is as in \S \ref{ssfirst}\footnote{The case of $\mathcal L_\Psi$ will generally be suppressed from our notation, except when it needs to be treated separately.
-Unless otherwise stated, all our statements hold -- with obvious modifications -- in that case, as well.}.
-We let $I(\chi)= \Ind_B^G(\chi\delta^\frac{1}{2})$, a principal series representation.
-(For normalized induction from another parabolic subgroup $P$ we will be using the notation $I_P$.)
-Then a Hecke eigenfunction on $C^\infty(X)$ is the image of a $K$-invariant vector $\phi_{K,\chi} \in I(\chi)$ via an intertwining operator $I(\chi)\to C^\infty(X)$ (for some $\chi$).
+The goal of this paper is to compute eigenfunctions of the Hecke algebra on $C^\infty(X)$ or, more generally, on $C^\infty(X,\mathcal L_\Psi)$, when $L_\Psi$ is as in \S \ref{ssfirst}.
+The case of $\mathcal L_\Psi$ will generally be suppressed from our notation, except when it needs to be treated separately.
+Unless otherwise stated, all our statements hold -- with obvious modifications -- in that case, as well.